Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Introduction

 Recently, the \textit{ensemble} of multiple DNNs being the base classifier in RS has shown great potentials in certified robustness.
-The weighted logit ensemble of several DNNs trained from different random seeds~\cite{horvath2021boosting} or max-margin ensemble of fine-tuning multiple pretrained DNNs with extra constraints \cite{yang2021certified} have achieved significant improvements in higher certified accuracy on the predictions for $\mathcal{N}(\mathbf{x},\sigma^2I)$.
-However, such an ensemble scheme demands considerably higher computational sources to train multiple large DNNs.
-In particular, the resulting computational burden becomes more pronounced in the certification phase, because certifying each sample $\mathbf{x}$ can even require tens of thousands of samplings within $\mathcal{N}(\mathbf{x},\sigma^2I)$~\cite{cohen2019certified}, resulting in numerous inferences in forward propagation.
-In this case, such certification time gets exacerbated approximately by the number of ensembled DNNs.
+The weighted logit ensemble of several DNNs trained from different random seeds~\cite{horvath2021boosting} or max-margin ensemble of fine-tuning multiple pretrained DNNs with extra constraints~\cite{yang2021certified} have achieved significant improvements in higher approximated certified accuracy on the predictions of $\mathcal{N}(\mathbf{x},\sigma^2\boldsymbol{I})$.
+However, such an ensemble scheme demands considerably higher computation resources to train multiple large DNNs.
+In particular, the resulting computational burden becomes more pronounced in the certification phase, because certifying each sample $\mathbf{x}$ can even require tens of thousands of samplings within $\mathcal{N}(\mathbf{x},\sigma^2\boldsymbol{I})$~\cite{cohen2019certified}, leading to numerous inferences by forward propagation.
+Consequently, certification time gets exacerbated approximately by the number of ensembled DNNs.
 Apart from the sacrifice of efficiency, these ensemble methods also ignore a straightforward and yet crucial fact that the current training of ensembled DNNs under-exploits the potentials of each individual DNN at hand and omits the mutual effects of each other in promoting the certified robustness.